daisyUniverse/scripts/readme.md

 Basically just a simple bash / xdotool script that lets you use an AFK fish farm in minecraft more easily while freeing up your mouse to do other stuff

 ## minecraft-server-management - Bash + Python
-This is a big load of scripts that I use to manage my minecraft servers easily, and it includes my cloth teset server management script, which has a LOT of functionality, but for now is a bit too focused on cloth specifically.
+This is a big load of scripts that I use to manage my minecraft servers easily, and it includes my cloth test server management script, which has a LOT of functionality, but for now is a bit too focused on cloth specifically.
 I do plan on making it generic and releasing it as it's own project, some day

 ## notify - Bash
 This is kinda specific, but basically it's a tool made to watch a folder, and when a new file appears, send a message to discord using my other project, Discho.
 This has a few paths and messages specific to my machine, but it can be easily tweaked to work for other stuff